 Our one required class is the “Introduction to Limited Equity Co-ops”.
 The class describes this type of housing model and history.
 The class is not a “homeownership” class in the sense offered by certified homeownership counseling agencies, which UHAB is not.
 Our class introduces you to Limited Equity, HDFC Housing cooperatives and is different from anything taught by the City’s housing counseling organizations.

-Once you have taken the UHAB Intro to Co-ops Workshop and we have received your application, we will contact you by phone or email in approximately 4 weeks.
+Once we have received your application, we will contact you by phone or email in approximately 4 weeks.

 We do not give updates over the phone.
 We do not give updates by email.

-We use the date you fulfilled our two requirements to move you through the process.
-Our requirements to process you are a complete application (with all back-up material and the money order for the credit check) and attendance at a Homeownership Workshop.
-We contact applicants in the date order these requirements are met.
-We also consider income guidelines, household size, and the results of the interview with the Shareholder Selection Committee.
+We use postmark dates to move applications through the process.
+The date we consider is the one on which you submit the initially requested application documents.
+(We will contact you for the additional application requirements and the money order for a credit check, and you will need to have taken an Intro to Limited-Equity Co-ops Workshop for us to send you to any building.)
+In deciding which applicant gets which apartment, we also consider income guidelines, household size, and the results of the interview with the Shareholder Interview Committee.
+UHAB gives a preference to applicants who are residents of NYC.
 If we are able to offer an applicant a unit, it will be sized appropriately based on our assessment of family need.
 If an applicant insists on a unit size we consider “over housed” – defined using NYC government and housing nonprofit standards -- all appropriately sized households will receive priority consideration before the applicant in question will be considered at all.
 Units in affordable co-ops are rare, and we work to make the resource match the need.

 We work actively with the New York Mortgage Coalition.
-We invite you to check them out here.
+We also work with Kate Aldinger NMLS# 58011at Amalgamated Bank.
+In addition we work with the Brooklyn Co-op Federal Credit Union, Neighborhood Trust Federal Credit Union, and Neighborhood Housing Services.
 Please Note: purchasers seeking mortgage products or homeowner assistance through State of New York Mortgage Agenda (SONYMA) will be turned down.
 SONYMA does not make financial assistance available for purchasers into Article XI HDFCs.
 Both NYC's Department of Housing Preservation and Development's Home First and Neighborhood Housing Service's grant programs do lend to potential HDFC buyers, but SONYMA does not.

 We do not give updates over the phone, by email, or in person.
 We have an enormous Interest Pool and no ability to respond to these requests.
 Once you submit your application, expect from us either contact by phone or email to alert you to your application’s “Missing Documents” or contact by phone or email to set up an interview.
 Again, we hope to set up an interview at the building most preferable to you that still has vacant units at that moment.
 We want to work with you.
 We will be in touch as soon as we can.